Haunted Summerwind Mansion: A Terrifying TRUE Ghost Story

 The Story of Summerwind Mansion in Haunted Wisconsin

 Summerwind Mansion was once a stately home situated on West Bay Lake in the haunted state of Wisconsin.
 Today, only its ruins remain – its chimney and stone foundation.
 Built in the early nineteen-hundreds, sources say it was first a fishing lodge that was then bought and renovated by Robert Patterson Lamont in 1916.
-The renovations took two years, but when the Lamonts were finally able to move in they suffered through some terrifying experiences.
+The renovations took two years, but when the Lamonts were finally able to move in, they suffered through some terrifying experiences.

 The Lamonts’ Terrifying Encounters in Summerwind Mansion

-The Lamonts were sitting in their kitchen at Summerwind Mansion, enjoying dessert and a chat, when the door to the basement began to open slowly.
+The Lamonts were sitting in their kitchen at their newly built Summerwind Mansion, enjoying dessert and a chat, when the door to the basement began to open slowly.
 Out came a ghost that moved quickly towards them.
 Mr. Lamont grabbed his gun and shot two bullets at the spirit, but the bullets tore through the specter and hit the basement door.
 In terror, the couple fled the house and never returned.